History of baseball in the United States: Early history

 The first team to play baseball under modern rules is believed to be the New York Knickerbockers.
 The club was founded on September 23, 1845, as a breakaway from the earlier Gotham Club.
 The new club's by-laws committee, William R. Wheaton and William H. Tucker, formulated the Knickerbocker Rules, which, in large part, dealt with organizational matters but which also laid out some new rules of play.
 One of these prohibited soaking or plugging the runner; under older rules, a fielder could put a runner out by hitting the runner with the thrown ball, as in the common schoolyard game of kickball.
 The Knickerbocker Rules required fielders to tag or force the runner.
 The new rules also introduced base paths, foul lines and foul balls; in "town ball" every batted ball was fair, as in cricket, and the lack of runner's lanes led to wild chases around the infield.
+In the long run, these changes resulted in the focus of baseball being more about the duel between batting and pitching rather than baserunning and fielding.

 Initially, Wheaton and Tucker's innovations did not serve the Knickerbockers well.
 In the first known competitive game between two clubs under the new rules, played at Elysian Fields in Hoboken, New Jersey, on June 19, 1846, the "New York nine" (almost certainly the Gotham Club) humbled the Knickerbockers by a score of 23 to 1.
 Nevertheless, the Knickerbocker Rules were rapidly adopted by teams in the New York area and their version of baseball became known as the "New York Game" (as opposed to the less rule-bound "Massachusetts Game," played by clubs in New England, and "Philadelphia Town-ball").

 In spite of its rapid growth in popularity, baseball had yet to overtake the British import, cricket.
 As late as 1855, the New York press was still devoting more space to coverage of cricket than to baseball.